-The institution continues to maintain healthy reserves of over £34.8 million (2017 £31.8 million).
-After adjusting for balances in respect of non-current assets, loan financing, the pension scheme liability and deferred capital grants, the institution's free reserves total £12.3 million (2017 £10.6 million).
+The University continues to maintain healthy reserves of over £33.2 million (2018 £34.8 million).
+After adjusting for balances in respect of non-current assets, loan financing, the pension scheme liability and deferred capital grants, the University's free reserves total £14.6 million (2018 £12.3 million).
 It is recognised that these reserves will be necessary not only to ensure cover for the current loan obligations but also for future investment as follows:

-- Investment in the fabric of the estate the current premises are approaching their first seven year cycle and it has been recognised that a rolling programme of maintenance and replacement is necessary.
-This was started in 2016, undertaken throughout the year and will continue in the future. - Investment in technology this is a cyclical requirement to ensure the institution remains at the cutting edge of technology maintaining its status as industry-led and ensuring the relevance of its teaching and resources to students, staff and industry. - Investment in growth the institution is actively exploring strategic options to increase its student base and to develop additional income streams.
+- Investment in the fabric of the estate the current premises opened in September 2010 and it has been recognised that a rolling programme of maintenance and replacement is necessary.
+This programme commenced in 2016 and will continue in the future. - Investment in technology this is a cyclical requirement to ensure the University remains at the cutting edge of technology maintaining its status as industry-led and ensuring the relevance of its teaching and resources to students, staff and industry. - Investment in growth the University is actively exploring strategic options to increase its student base and to develop additional income streams.
 This will require investment in physical infrastructure and resources to support teaching.

-The Board of Governors and senior management of the institution are currently implementing a strategic plan to 2018 but also looking beyond that point to identify the reserves to meet future needs.
+The Board of Governors and senior management of the University are currently implementing a strategic plan to 2025 but also looking beyond that point to identify the reserves to meet future needs.